 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Mesothelioma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Mesothelioma is a rare cancer that begins in the lining of different internal organs of the body.

-Approximately three-fourths of mesotheliomas begin in the lining surrounding the lungs, called pleural mesothelioma.
-While pleural mesothelioma does begin in the chest cavity, it does not start in the lungs, and it is often incorrectly grouped with lung cancer.
+Approximately 75% to 80% of mesotheliomas begin in the lining surrounding the lungs, called pleural mesothelioma.
+Pleural mesothelioma begins in the chest cavity, but it does not start in the lungs.
+As such, it is often incorrectly grouped with lung cancer.

 Types of mesothelioma

 Epithelioid type.
 About 70% of people diagnosed with mesothelioma have the epithelioid type.
-Epithelioid mesothelioma may grow slower and treatment often works better for this type.
+Epithelioid mesothelioma may grow slower and chemotherapy often works better for this type.

 Sarcomatoid type.
-Between 7% to 20% of people diagnosed with mesothelioma have the sarcomatoid type.
-People with this type often have a lower chance of recovery compared with the other two types.
-Chemotherapy for sarcomatoid mesothelioma does not often work well.
+Between 7% to 15% of people diagnosed with mesothelioma have the sarcomatoid type.
+People with this type often have a lower chance of having treatment work compared with the other 2 types.
+Standard chemotherapy for sarcomatoid mesothelioma often does not work well.

 Mixed, or biphasic, type.
 Between 10% to 20% of people diagnosed with mesothelioma have the mixed type.
 The term “mixed” or “biphasic” means that the cancer contains both epithelioid and sarcomatoid types.
-People with this type have less of a chance of recovery compared with those who have the epithelioid type, but they have a higher chance of recovery compared with those who have the sarcomatoid type.
+Treatment does not work as well for this type when compared with the epithelioid type.
+However, treatment for this type often works better than for the sarcomatoid type.

 The next section in this guide is Statistics .
 It helps explain how many people are diagnosed with this disease and general survival rates.
 Or, use the menu to choose another section to continue reading this guide.